Background Events, September 1939-March 1940

 Destroyer VEGA attacked a submarine contact 9 miles SW

 of St Catherines.
-Destroyers ACHATES and WINDSOR joined in the search.
+Destroyers ACHATES and WINDSOR joined in

 Submarine SNAPPER, returning to Harwich from patrol in